X

 Proven Impact:

-Despite these benefits, support for living donors remains limited.
-Medicare already reimburses high-cost activities to facilitate deceased donation, including organ recovery, preservation, and even private air transport of organs.
-Adding reimbursement for the comparatively modest cost of a living donor facilitator is a practical and urgently needed step.
+Medicare already reimburses costly activities for deceased donation, including organ recovery, preservation, and private air transport costing tens of thousands per case.
+Adding reimbursement for the far more modest cost of training living donor facilitators is a practical next step.

-Despite these benefits, support for living donors remains limited.
-Medicare already reimburses high-cost activities to facilitate deceased donation, including organ recovery, preservation, and even private air transport of organs.
-Adding reimbursement for the comparatively modest cost of a living donor facilitator is a practical and urgently needed step.
+Medicare already reimburses costly activities for deceased donation, including organ recovery, preservation, and private air transport costing tens of thousands per case.
+Adding reimbursement for the far more modest cost of training living donor facilitators is a practical next step.